mauteri/confirmify/README.md

 * z_index **default is 9999**
 * callback **default is false - option must be a function for a confirmation**

+Global defaults can be set with the `$.confirmify.defaults` object.
+In the example below, I'm setting the global default for close to false and z-index to 100.

+$.confirmify.defaults = {
+	close: false,
+	z_index: 100
+};

 ## Coming Soon ##

 * keyboard **these will be keyboard bindings and will default to true**